Ultra-thin corrugated metamaterial film as large-area transmission dynode: Fabrication

-In the third part, the metamaterial will be released by opening windows in the silicon substrate (figure \ref{fig:5c}).
-First, a plasma-enhanced chemical vapor deposition (PECVD) oxide layer with a thickness of $\SI{1}{\um}$ is deposited on the front side of the wafer in a Novellus Concept One system.
-This oxide layer protects the tri-layer film from subsequent etching steps.
-The backside of the wafer is stripped by using two plasma etches.
-The ALD TiN and ALD Al\textsubscript{2}O\textsubscript{3} layers are stripped in the Omega Trikon plasma etcher, while the thermal oxide is removed in the Drytek plasma etcher.
-Once, the backside is stripped and cleaned, a PECVD oxide layer with a thickness of $\SI{5}{\um}$ is deposited on the backside of the wafer in the Novellus Concept One system.
+In the third part, the corrugated membrane will be released by opening windows in the silicon substrate (figure \ref{fig:5c}).
+First, a plasma-enhanced chemical vapor deposition (\gls{PECVD}) oxide layer with a thickness of $\SI{1}{\um}$ is deposited on the front side of the wafer in a Novellus Concept One system.
+This oxide layer protects the tri-layer film from mechanical damages, since the wafers are placed upside down in the subsequent steps.
+The backside of the wafer is stripped by using two plasma etches: the ALD TiN and ALD Al\textsubscript{2}O\textsubscript{3} layers are stripped in an Omega Trikon plasma etcher, while the thermal oxide is removed in a Drytek plasma etcher.
+Once the backside is stripped and cleaned, a PECVD oxide layer with a thickness of $\SI{5}{\um}$ is deposited on the backside of the wafer in a Novellus Concept One system.
 This PECVD oxide layer is the masking layer for DRIE.
-The pattern of the window openings and scribe lines are transferred using PR with a thickness of $\SI{3.1}{\um}$.
-This pattern is etched into the PECVD oxide masking layer in the Drytek plasma etcher.
-The wafers are now ready for the final release using the Rapier Omega i2L DRIE etcher.
-First, a fast DRIE recipe is used to etch a depth of approximately $\SI{495}{\um}$ into the silicon substrate until the rib pattern of the metamaterial become visible.
-The protective PECVED oxide on the front side is then removed in a HF vapor etch chamber using 4 etching cycles of HF and ethanol with a flow of 190 sccm and 220 sccm, respectively, for a duration of 10 min per cycle.
+The pattern of the window openings and scribe lines are transferred to the backside of the wafer using PR with a thickness of $\SI{3.1}{\um}$.
+This pattern is then plasma etched into the PECVD oxide masking layer in a Drytek plasma etcher.
+The wafers are now ready for the final release using a Rapier Omega i2L DRIE etcher.
+First, a fast DRIE recipe is used to etch approximately $\SI{495}{\um}$ into the silicon substrate until the rib pattern of the corrugated film becomes visible.
+This is one of the critical steps in this process, since over-etching can damage the structure of the ribs of the corrugated membrane.
+The protective PECVD oxide on the front side is then removed in a hydrogen fluoride (HF) vapor etch chamber using 4 etching cycles of HF and ethanol with a flow of 190 sccm and 220 sccm, respectively, for a duration of 10 min per cycle.
 If this oxide layer is not removed before the final release steps, it will be the main contributor to the stress within the film and can cause ruptures.
-Afterwards, the wafer is cleaved along the scribe lines.
+The wafer is then cleaved along the scribe lines.
 The individual dies are transferred to a carrier wafer with pockets to hold them.
-The remaining $\SI{5}{\um}$ of silicon are removed with a slower DRIE recipe within the Rapier.
-The dies are then cleaned with oxygen plasma in a TEPLA plasma cleaner to any remove residual polymers (from the DRIE process).
-The final release is the removal of the thermal oxide layer, which is again performed in a HF vapor etch chamber using the same recipe as above.
+The remaining $\SI{5}{\um}$ of silicon is removed with a slower DRIE recipe within the Rapier.
+At this point, the dies become fragile and should be handled with care.
+The dies are then cleaned with oxygen plasma in a TEPLA plasma cleaner to remove any residual polymers from the DRIE process.
+The final and critical step is the removal of the thermal oxide layer in a HF vapor etch chamber using the same recipe as before.
+This step is repeated until the ultra-thin membranes are released.
+For the samples presented in this work, the recipe was repeated 3 times before the membranes were successfully released.
+The optimal etch time for these dies was ${4\times}\SI{10}{\min}$.
+After the final release, the membranes are fragile (but still relatively strong considering their thinness) and should be transported with care.